The Revolution Smile: History

 In January 2004, the band asked to be released from their recording contract.

 In July 2004, the band played The Warped Tour where they shared the stage with My Chemical Romance, Rise Against, Atmosphere, and From Autumn To Ashes.

 In June 2005, the band finished Summer Ever, which was also recorded and produced by Shaun Lopez.

 Shaun then took time off to produce and record other bands.
 He recorded bands such as Giant Drag, and Deftones fifth album Saturday Night Wrist.

 In August 2006, it was announced on Indie 103.1 that Summer Ever will receive a September 5, 2006 release on Animation Records.

 The Revolution Smile has received national and international press in such publications as Spin, Revolver, Kerrang!, Alternative Press, Guitar Player, Rolling Stone online, and Q magazine called Shaun Lopez "one of the most influential guitar players of his generation".

 After leaving the band, guitarist Tim McCord went on be the bass player for the rock band Evanescence.

 Their song “Bonethrower” from their 2004 album Above The Noise was featured in the soundtrack for Tiger Woods PGA Tour 2004.
+The band performed this song on Jimmy Kimmel Live in 2003.